The Fonz and the Happy Days Gang

 The Fonz and the Happy Days Gang is an American animated science fiction comedy series produced by Hanna-Barbera Productions and Paramount Television and originally broadcast during the Saturday morning schedule on ABC from November 8, 1980, until November 28, 1981.
 It is a spin-off of the live-action sitcom Happy Days.

 Premise

 Henry Winkler (The Fonz/ "Fonzie"), Ron Howard (Richie Cunningham), and Donny Most (Ralph Malph) all reprised their respective roles for The Fonz and the Happy Days Gang.

-The series focuses on Fonzie, joined by an anthropomorphic dog named Mr. Cool, and his friends as they are visited by Cupcake, a girl from the future who pilots a malfunctioning time machine.
-After Fonzie repairs the machine, a subsequent accident causes the group to become missing in time.
-The series focuses on Fonzie and his friends as they land in various periods in time, attempting to return to their own.
-The introduction to the series was narrated by Wolfman Jack.
+The series's "present day" is 1957.
+Each episode begins with an expository narration that Fonzie and his friends (including a new anthropomorphic dog named Mr. Cool) are visited by Cupcake, a girl from the future who pilots a malfunctioning time machine.
+After Fonzie repairs the machine to get her back to the 25th century, a subsequent accident causes the group to become missing in time.

+The series focuses on Fonzie and his friends as they land in various periods in time, attempting to return to 1957 Milwaukee.
+Twenty-four episodes were produced.